Governance Audit

 Responsible Role: Project Manager

-Adaptation Process: PM proposes adjustments via Change Request to Steering Committee
+Adaptation Process: PM proposes adjustments to Core Project Team; significant deviations trigger a Change Request to the Steering Committee.

 2. Regular Risk Register Review